Troubleshooting launch errors

 When a test or cutover instance is launched, AWS Application Migration Service (AWS MGN) will attempt to create the latest consistent snapshot of the source server.
 AWS MGN will wait for all the snapshots to become available and once they are ready, will proceed with the launch workflow.

-When you see this message during the launch of a test or cutover instance, it means that the snapshot creation timed out.
-AWS MGN will then use the latest successful snapshot for that particular source server for the launch.
-This message indicates that the target launch was successful but has the data from the timestamp specified in the message.
+If you see a timeout message when launching a test or cutover instance, it means the snapshot creation timed out.
+In this case, AWS MGN will use the latest successful snapshot for that source server to launch the instance.
+This ensures you can still launch an instance, but the instance will only contain data current up to the timestamp specified in the message.